NVIDIA/aistore/docker/dev/README.md

 # To stop the last deployed docker configuration
 ./stop_docker.sh -l
 ```
-* Note: This command uses the saved configuration parameters in `/tmp/docker_dfc/deploy.env` to determine how to stop dfc.
+* Note: This command uses the saved configuration parameters in `/tmp/docker_ais/deploy.env` to determine how to stop ais.
 If this file doesn't exist or gets deleted, the command won't work.
 ```
-# If a single network dfc configuration is currently deployed
+# If a single network ais configuration is currently deployed
 ./stop_docker.sh -s
 ```
 ```
-# If a multi network dfc configuration is currently deployed
+# If a multi network ais configuration is currently deployed
 ./stop_docker.sh -m
 ```
 ```
-# To stop a multiple cluster configuration of dfc that is currently deployed, where NUM_CLUSTERS >= 1
+# To stop a multiple cluster configuration of ais that is currently deployed, where NUM_CLUSTERS >= 1
 ./stop_docker.sh -c=NUM_CLUSTERS
 ```
-These commands stop all containers (even stopped and dead ones), and remove docker networks used by dfc.
+These commands stop all containers (even stopped and dead ones), and remove docker networks used by ais.
 Refer to the stop_docker.sh script for more details about its usage.

-After the cluster has been stopped, delete the `/tmp/dfc/` directory on your local machine.
+After the cluster has been stopped, delete the `/tmp/ais/` directory on your local machine.
 The following command does this (note Docker protects the contents of this directory):
 ```
-sudo rm -rf /tmp/dfc
+sudo rm -rf /tmp/ais
 ```

 ## Viewing the Local Filesystem of a Container
-The docker compose file is currently set to mount the /tmp/dfc/c${i}\_${target,proxy}\_${j} directory, where *i* is the cluster number and *j* is the daemon number, to /tmp/dfc inside the container.
+The docker compose file is currently set to mount the /tmp/ais/c${i}\_${target,proxy}\_${j} directory, where *i* is the cluster number and *j* is the daemon number, to /tmp/ais inside the container.
-Thus, to see the /tmp/dfc folder of container dfc${i}\_${target,proxy}\_${j}, navigate to /tmp/dfc/c${i}\_{target,proxy}\_${j} directory on your local machine.
+Thus, to see the /tmp/ais folder of container ais${i}\_${target,proxy}\_${j}, navigate to /tmp/ais/c${i}\_{target,proxy}\_${j} directory on your local machine.

 ## Extra configuration